Holyhead

-Holyhead (/,həʊli'hɛd, ˌhɒliˈhɛd/; Caergybi /cy/, "Cybi's fort") is a historic port town, and is the largest town and a community in the county of the Isle of Anglesey, Wales.
-Holyhead is on Holy Island, bounded by the Irish Sea to the north, and is separated from Anglesey island by the narrow Cymyran Strait, having originally been connected to Anglesey via the Four Mile Bridge.
+Holyhead (/,həʊli'hɛd, ˌhɒliˈhɛd/; Caergybi /cy/, 'Cybi's fort') is a historic port town, and is the largest town and a community in the county of the Isle of Anglesey, Wales.
+Holyhead is on Holy Island, bounded by the Irish Sea to the north, and is separated from Anglesey island by the narrow Cymyran Strait.

+It was originally connected to Anglesey via the Four Mile Bridge.

 In the mid-19th century, Lord Stanley, a local philanthropist, funded the building of a larger causeway, known locally as "the Cobb"; it now carries the A5 and the railway line.
 The A55 dual carriageway runs parallel to the Cobb on a modern causeway.

 The town houses the Port of Holyhead, a major Irish Sea port for connections towards Ireland.
 The population of the town proper as of the 2021 census was 12,084, an increase on the 2011 census.

 Etymology

 The town's English name, Holyhead, has existed since at least the 14th century.
 As is the case with many coastal parts of Wales, the name in English is significantly different from its name in Welsh.
-It refers to the holiness of the locality and has taken the form Haliheved, Holiheved, Le Holyhede and Holy Head in the past.
-The Welsh name, Caergybi, derives from the fortification around which the town developed.
-The locality was known by such names as Karkeby ('seat of Cybi'), Castro Kyby ('the fortified military camp of Cybi'), and Kaer Gybi (Cybi's resting place).
+It refers to the holiness of the locality and has taken the forms Haliheved, Holiheved, Le Holyhede and Holy Head in the past.
+The Welsh name, Caergybi, derives from the roman fortification around which the town has developed (Caer in Welsh) and Cybi, the name of a sixth-century saint who is believed to have founded a monastery on the site, alongside the local church.
+The locality was known by such names as Karkeby (1225), Castro Kyby (1291), and Kaer Gybi (1566).

 Prior to the influence of the fort on the name, the hamlets which came before it were likely known as Llan y Gwyddel ('church/parish of the Irish') and Eglwys y Beddi ('church of the graves').

 History

 Prehistoric and Roman history

 Holyhead Old Town is built around St Cybi's Church, which is built inside one of Europe's few three-walled Roman forts (the fourth boundary being the sea, which used to come up to the fort).
 The Romans also built a watchtower on the top of Holyhead Mountain inside Mynydd y Twr, a prehistoric hillfort.

 Settlements in the area date from prehistoric times, with circular huts, burial chambers and standing stones featuring in the highest concentration in Britain.
 The current lighthouse is on South Stack on the other side of Holyhead Mountain.

-Soldiers Point Hotel, located near the breakwater park in Holyhead, was first established in 1848.
-The residence of an engineer was in charge of the government-sponsored alterations to Holyhead Harbour being carried out.
+Soldiers Point Hotel, located near the breakwater park in Holyhead, was built in 1848 as the residence of an engineer who was in charge of the government-sponsored alterations to Holyhead Harbour being carried out.
 It was badly damaged in a fire in 2011.